0MM-Network/0mm-containers/vault/references/hashiCorp-vault-for-dummies-transit-auto-unseal-across-2-nodes.md

 #### Generate a Plain, Renewable Token (No Wrapping):

-✅This token has the right permissions and is the one Vault 1 will use in its seal “transit” stanza.
+This token has the right permissions and is the one Vault 1 will use in its seal transit stanza.

-vault token create -orphan -period=24h -policy=auto-unseal-policy Key Value — —– token hvs.CAESICTtxxx token\_accessor vhr3t7vGlEtAFbJe8P7RHAF0 token\_duration 24h token\_renewable true token\_policies \[“auto-unseal-policy” “default”\]
+vault token create -orphan -period=24h -policy=auto-unseal-policy Key Value   token hvs.CAESICTtxxx token\_accessor vhr3t7vGlEtAFbJe8P7RHAF0 token\_duration 24h token\_renewable true token\_policies \[auto-unseal-policy default\]

 ```
 vault token create -orphan -period=24h -policy=auto-unseal-policy